ros-controls/ros2_control_demos/robot_6_dof/README.md

 6. Writing a ROS 2 control launch file

 ## ROS 2 control overview
 ROS 2 control introduces `state_interfaces` and `command_interfaces` to abstract hardware interfacing.
 The `state_interfaces` are read only data handles that generally represent sensors readings, e.g. joint encoder.
 The `command_interfaces` are read and write data handles that hardware commands, like setting a joint velocity reference.
 The `command_interfaces` are exclusively accessed, meaning if a controller has "claimed" an interface, it cannot be used by any other controller until it is released.
-The available state and command interfaces are specified in a YAML configuration file.
+Both interface types are uniquely designated with a name and type.
+The names and types for all available state and command interfaces are specified in a YAML configuration file and a URDF file.

 ROS 2 control provides the `ControllerInterface` and `HardwareInterface` classes for robot agnostic control.
 During initialization, controllers request `state_interfaces` and `command_interfaces` required for operation through the `ControllerInterface`.
 On the other hand, hardware drivers offer `state_interfaces` and `command_interfaces` via the `HardwareInterface`.
 ROS 2 control ensure all requested interfaces are available before starting the controllers.
 The interface pattern allows vendors to write hardware specific drivers that are loaded at runtime.